msl8r/bulk-scan-shared-infrastructure/README.md

 # bulk-scan-shared-infrastructure

-This module sets up the shared infrastructure for Bulk Scanning.
+This module sets up the shared infrastructure for Bulk Scanning.Also provides ability to run CCD locally in docker containers.

 ## Variables